Varuthapadatha Valibar Sangam: Production

 The film's shooting was held in various places of Padalur, Theni, Trichy and Chennai.
-Ponram, an erstwhile assistant of director M. Rajesh, made his directorial debut through this film.
+Ponram, an erstwhile assistant of director M. Rajesh, returned to direction after a hiatus.
 Sri Divya, who worked as a child artist in Hanuman Junction (2000) and Yuvaraaju (2001), made her debut in this film as a lead actress.
-Sathyaraj and Soori, were roped in to play pivotal roles.
 The final leg of shooting was completed on 8 July 2013.

 Soundtrack

 The music is composed by D. Imman, collaborating with Sivakarthikeyan for the second time after Manam Kothi Paravai, and his first collaboration with director Ponram.
 The soundtrack album features five songs written by Yugabharathi, with a dubstep and three karaoke versions, thus making it to nine tracks in total.
 Sivakarthikeyan sung the title track "Varuthapadaatha Vaalibar Sangam", along with Anthony Daasan, making his debut in playback singing.
-The audio launch of the film, took place on 19 July 2013, at Sathyam Cinemas in Chennai, along with the audio of Desingu Raja and Thanga Meenkal.
-The event was attended by Dhanush, Anirudh Ravichander and A. R. Murugadoss, alongside the film's cast and crew, where Dhanush released the audio CD, and received to Murugadoss.
+The audio launch of the film, took place on 14 July 2013 at Sathyam Cinemas in Chennai.
 A trailer and two songs from the film were screened at the event.

 The track "Oodha Color Ribbon" received the most consumer response.
-Behindwoods, gave a rating of 2.75 out of 5, stating "The album made for onscreen enjoyment". while Indiaglitz gave a rating of 3.25 out of 5, wrote "Overall one for the mass and fun factor".
-Moviecrow rated 7.5 out of 10, stating "Imman's songs are perfect for such a film with both the title song and the now almost mandatory fast beat number before the climax being foot tapping."
 S. R. Ashok Kumar from The Hindu, stated that "VVS songs is surely set to lift your mood."
-Following by the record number of sales of the soundtrack, the album was ranked in the eighth position of "Top 25 Albums of 2013" by Behindwoods.